tmciver/media-hs/README.md

 # Media: a photo/video/audio file manager library written in Haskell

+## Building

+This project uses [stack](haskellstack.org) (a.k.a.
+The Haskell Tool Stack).
+To build the library enter the following command in the project root:

+    $ stack build

 ## Tests

-This library uses HSpec for testing.
-To run tests, type the following in the project root directory:
+To run tests, type the following in the project root:

-    $ cabal test
+    $ stack test